Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 For example, it’s normal to be afraid of talking in public.
 But if as a result, we avoid doing it, we end up identifying with our fears.
 We build a pattern of avoiding talking in public, and later see the pattern as defining our identity.

 When we face fear by recognizing, accepting and then separating ourselves from it, fear generally subsides.
 It’s the equivalent of turning on a light to discover that the source of the large shadow is much smaller.

 “We have the power to look very deeply at our fear, and then fear cannot control us.”Thich Nhat Hanh

 Understanding fear requires compassion and patience.
 Fear can be complex and may not be rational.
-Fear often works in layers and these layers may include other emotions – such as where anger / sadness act to cover up underlying fear.
+It often works in layers with other emotions – such as where anger / sadness act to cover up underlying fear.
 We also often have multiple related and sometimes conflicting fears.